Choose the one Sunday plan you actually care about

 CollegeThe cultural east-side move, centered on RISD Museum and the quieter uphill texture that rounds out a Providence weekend.

-Downtown bakery-cafe for pastries, breakfast, lunch, and a walkable morning anchor on Westminster Street.
+Downtown bakery-cafe for pastries, breakfast, lunch, and a walkable morning stop on Westminster Street.

 seafood Long-running Providence seafood restaurant with a raw bar, river views, and a strong downtown visitor location.